AbdulahiMohamud/city-explorer-api/README.md

 Actual time needed to complete:45min

-Name of feature:
+Name of feature: Weather (placeholder): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip

-Estimate of time needed to complete:
+Estimate of time needed to complete: 2h

-Start time:
+Start time: 400

-Finish time:
+Finish time: 900

-Actual time needed to complete:
+Actual time needed to complete:5h

-Name of feature:
+Name of feature: Errors (revisited): As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1h

-Start time:
+Start time:900

-Finish time:
+Finish time: 930

-Actual time needed to complete:
+Actual time needed to complete:30min